-What todo I do when my database does not connect?
+What to do when my database does not connect?

 In case you database is LocalDB, you should check the folder address onthe database connection pop up on G-Electrical.
-To check this out,launch G-Electrical > GE Manage > Database connection.
+To check this out, launch G-Electrical, from G-Electrical Ribbon > GE Manage > Connection with Database...
 Check if the database type is LocalDB.
 Then, check if the address points to the “dados” and “qccfg” folders.

-First of all, launch G-Electrical > Go to GE Manage > Database connection and check if the database type “MDB” is selected.
-Then, check if the address points to the “dados” and “qccfg”folders.
+First of all, launch G-Electrical > Go to GE Manage > Connection with Database... and check if the database type “MDB” is selected.
+Then, check if the address points to the “dados” and “qccfg” folders.

-TIP: To check to office package version out, launch a new document on word and go to: File > Account > Product information.
-To check the DraftSight (G-Electrical) version, type _ABOUT on the command window.
+💡TIP: To check office package version out, launch a new document on word and go to: File > Account > Product information.
+To check the DraftSight (G-Electrical) version, type _ABOUT on the command window, then Enter.

 If your database is a SQL Server type, begin checking if the computer running the G-Electrical is communicating with the computer of the SQL instance (server).

-If the computers are communicating with each other, launch G-Electrical,go to GE Manage > Database connection and check if the database type “SQL Server” is selected and if the settings are equal to the ones on SQL Management Studio.
+If the computers are communicating with each other, launch G-Electrical, go to GE Manage > Connection with Database... and check if the database type “SQL Server” is selected and if the settings are equal to the ones on SQL Management Studio.

 In case all the information is right, launch the SQL Management Studio with the G-Electrical database and check out if the instance is running.
 If it is, it will appear as shown below.